-In Finland, there are a number of steep cliffs situated on old water routes.
-Many of these cliffs include rock paintings or offering sites that indicate past ritual activity, possibly including sound and music making.
-In 2013, a joint musicological and archaeological research project was started to examine the acoustic properties of these sacred sites.
-The acoustic measurements carried out between 2013 and 2016 indicate that the painted and sacrificial cliffs reflect sound forcibly, forming a special acoustic environment distinct from the nearby surroundings.
+In Finland, the Ural Mountains and the Canadian Shield, a number of steep cliffs rise along old water routes.
+Many of these cliffs have rock paintings and offering sites that indicate past ritual activity, possibly including music making.
+In 2013, a joint musicological and archaeological research project was started to study the acoustic properties of these sacred sites.
+The acoustic measurements by 2022 show that the painted and sacrificial cliffs reflect sound forcibly, forming a special acoustic environment distinct from the nearby surroundings.
 This suggests a link between sound rituals and the sacred sites.